Last updated on July 7th, 2026

 Saga Coffee: Good coffee shop to work from in Barcelona

-Saga coffee shop has okay coffee, however, I do think it is worth mentioning it as it is a good coffee shop to work in Barcelona, if that’s what you are after.
+Saga coffee shop has okay coffee; however, I do think it’s worth mentioning it as it’s a good coffee shop to work in Barcelona, if that’s what you are after.

 The place is beautiful and modern, they have an extensive food menu with bagels, salads, and pastries, wifi, and a whole designated laptop area at the back of the shop.